svin24/svin24.github.io/content/blog/TOTP-is-easy.md

 about phishing, you don't have to worry about SIM swapping, and you don't have to sign up for some paid SMS API like Twilio.
 It's more secure and it's trivial to implement &mdash; so implement it already!
 Please!

+---

+**Update 2022-10-19 @ 07:45 UTC**: A reader pointed out that it's important to have rate limiting on your TOTP attempts, or else a brute force attack can be effective.
+Fair point!